What’s the “Green Challenge”? Click here.

 • Rechargeable battery docks for gadgets like drills and handheld vacuum cleaners can draw from the socket five to 20 times more energy than is stored in the battery.
 Unplug them once tools are juiced.

 • When replacing an appliance, look for the Environmental Protection Agency’s Energy Star label, which indicates higher efficiency than what’s legally required.
-For refrigerators, models with top freezers are generally 10 percent to 25 percent more efficient than side-by-side designs.
-Lose the ice makers and dispensers for another boost.

 • If your refrigerator is near a stove, dishwasher, or heating vent, move it to a cooler spot.
 Vacuum the coils every few months to eliminate dirt buildup and check to make sure the door gaskets don’t have air leaks.
 Set the temperature between 35 degrees and 38 degrees Fahrenheit for the fridge and at zero for the freezer.